-- · information concerning our possible or assumed future cash flow, revenue, sources of revenue and results of operations, operating and other expenses; - · our assessment of the impact from competitive bidding and the Centers for Medicare and Medicaid Services rules; - our expectations regarding government and third-party payor coverage and reimbursement; - · our ability to develop new products, including our fourth-generation portable oxygen concentrator, improve our existing products and increase the value of our products; - market share expectations, unit sales, business strategies, financing plans, expansion of our business, competitive position, industry environment, potential growth opportunities; - our expectations regarding the market size, market growth and the growth potential for our business; - our ability to sustain and manage growth, including our ability to develop new products and enter new markets; - · our expectations regarding the average selling price and manufacturing costs of our products; - · our expectation to expand our sales and marketing channels, including through hiring additional sales representatives and securing contracts with healthcare payors and insurers; - · our internal control environment; - the effects of seasonal trends on our results of operations; - · our expectations regarding the timing of the launch and specifications of our fourth-generation portable oxygen concentrator; and - · the effects of competition.
+- information concerning our possible or assumed future cash flow, revenue, sources of revenue and results of operations, operating and other expenses; - our assessment of reduced reimbursement rates, the continued impact from competitive bidding, and future declines in rental revenue: - our expectations regarding regulatory approvals and government and third-party payor coverage and reimbursement; - our ability to develop new products, improve our existing products and increase the value of our products; - our expectations regarding the timing of new products and product improvement launches; - market share expectations, unit sales, business strategies, financing plans, expansion of our business, competitive position, industry environment, potential growth opportunities; - our expectations regarding the market size, market growth and the growth potential for our business; - our ability to sustain and manage growth, including our ability to develop new products and enter new markets; - our expectations regarding the average selling price and manufacturing costs of our products, including our expectations to continue to reduce average unit costs for our systems; - our expectation to expand our sales and marketing channels, including through hiring additional sales representatives, and securing contracts with healthcare payors and insurers; - our expectation with respect to the European customer support site and Ohio facility that we intend to add in 2017; - our internal control environment; - the effects of seasonal trends on our results of operations; - · our expectations regarding the international launch and market acceptance of our Inogen One G4 portable oxygen concentrator; - our expectation that our existing capital resources, available borrowings under our revolving line of credit, and the cash to be generated from expected product sales and rentals will be sufficient to meet our projected operating and investing requirements for at least the next twelve months; and - the effects of competition.

-Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "plans," "potential," "predicts," "projects," "should," "will," "would," or similar expressions and the negatives of those terms.
+Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would," or similar expressions and the negatives of those terms.